carlivandev/sic/README.md

 # impuls
-very very wip engine
+very very wip!

-an engine where objects are pre-defined list of components and systems iterate components to manipulate their state.
+impuls is an engine where objects are pre-defined list of components and systems iterate components to manipulate their state.

 object type creation:
 ```cpp